laravel/docs/container.md

 <a name="when-to-use-the-container"></a>
 ### When To Use The Container

-When building a Laravel application, you will often type-hint dependencies on routes, controllers, event listeners, and elsewhere without ever manually interacting with the container.
+Thanks to zero configuration resolution, you will often type-hint dependencies on routes, controllers, event listeners, and elsewhere without ever manually interacting with the container.
 For example, you might type-hint the `Illuminate\Http\Request` object on your route definition so that you can easily access the current request.
 Even though we never have to interact with the container to write this code, it is managing the injection of these dependencies behind the scenes:

     use Illuminate\Http\Request;